apache/tvm-rfcs/rfcs/xxxx-collage.md

 This design doc (with accompanying
 ['v2' prototype implementation](https://github.com/mbs-octoml/mbs-tvm/tree/mbs-collage-sketch))
 shows how to bring tuning to TVM's BYOC partitioning passes.
-The tuning search explores the choice of sub-graphs (aka 'partitions') and toolchains (aka 'backends') so as to minimize the expected model inference latency.
+The tuning search explores the choice of sub-graphs (aka ' partitions') and toolchains (aka 'backends') so as to minimize the expected model inference latency.
 Both 'graph style' (eg TensorRT) and 'library style' (eg DNNL) BYOC integrations are supported.
 We call the result an 'optimal partitioning'.
 This new tuning layer complements the tuning traditionally done by TVM and other toolchains during lowering.
 It can also complement any global tuning, for example to explore the choice of layout convention or device assignment.

 The approach is based on the [preprint](https://arxiv.org/pdf/2111.00655.pdf):

 > *Collage: Automated Integration of Deep Learning Backends*
 > Byungsoo Jeon, Sunghyun Park, Peiyuan Liao, Sheng Xu, Tianqi Chen, Zhihao Jia

 (See Appendix A for a comparison of this proposal and the paper's implementation.
-See Appendix D for TODO items in the 'v2' prototype.)
+See Appendix D for TODO items in the ' v2' prototype.)

 This tuning approach contrasts with TVM's existing "greedy" and "manual" approaches to partitioning:

 - Greedy: Currently only the largest possible supported sub-graphs are used for partitions, irrespective of their execution time.
 With Collage many more candidate sub-graphs are explored, and it is possible for two smaller sub-graphs to yield better overall latency than one large sub-graph if they mix toolchains.
 - Manual: Currently the TVM user must commit to a BYOC toolchain and invoke the corresponding `partition_for_<toolchain>` function before the main TVM compilation flow begins.
 With Collage the choice of toolchain can be automated based on measured latency.
 Collage will also explore mixing and matching between multiple BYOC toolchains as well as TVM's native backend.

 When Collage is enabled it subsumes the existing `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/ `PartitionGraph` passes embedded within each `partition_for_<toolchain>` function with a single new `CollagePartitioner` pass.
 The pass is guided by the list of available `Target`s and three existing sources:

 1. The `"TOpPattern"` attributes provided for every Relay operator and used by TVM's built-in `FuseOps`.
 2. The BYOC `"target.<toolchain>"` operator predicates provided for some operator/toolchain pairs by 'operator-based' BYOC integrations.
 3. The BYOC operator pattern/predicates (usually) registered in the pattern table by 'pattern-based' BYOC integrations.

 Only some boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage (and we will make these changes either as part of or in coordination with the UMA project).
 However Collage may require more robustness from the BYOC integrations, see Appendix F.

 Note however that we are **not** proposing to deprecate the existing `partition_for_<toolchain>` operations (or their UMA equivalent).
 This is mostly because Collage is inherently a tuning-based system which is not practical for users who need a stand-alone compiler.
 But it is also because of challenges with establishing a common pass ordering which will work for both TVM and all BYOC toolchains (see Appendix C for more details).

 Collage offers three advantages: